 Eat until you explode

-There are so many places to eat in Las Vegas; you might not know that many famous chefs setup shop in Vegas like Julian Serrano in the Bellagio, or Gordon Ramsey in Planet Hollywood.
-Ramsey’s BurGR is actually my favourite place to eat in Vegas and I’ve eaten there on my last 2 visits.
-BurGR is a gourmet burger restaurant created by Gordon Ramsay.
+There are so many places to eat in Las Vegas; you might not know that many famous chefs set up shop in Vegas like Julian Serrano in the Bellagio, or Gordon Ramsey in Planet Hollywood.
+Ramsey’s BurGR is actually my favorite place to eat in Vegas and I’ve eaten there on my last 2 visits.
 The burgers are simple but unbelievably delicious and to make things even better, they have an extensive craft beer range on tap too.

-Other favourites include Holsteins Shakes and buns in the Cosmopolitan, Mon Ami Gabi in the Paris, Pizza Rock near Downtown Las Vegas, and Lago by Julian Serrano.
+Other favorites include Holsteins Shakes and buns in the Cosmopolitan, Mon Ami Gabi in The Paris, Pizza Rock near Downtown Las Vegas, and Lago by Julian Serrano.

 No city tries to keep up with the Joneses as much as Las Vegas casinos try and outdo their competition.
 You just have to look at the skyline to see the replicas of the pyramids, the New York City skyline and a one-third scale model of the Eiffel Tower to understand that.
 But that’s all part of its charm.
 It’s a place like nowhere else on earth and it is impossible to be sucked in to the magic.
 My only advice is to just lean in to it and enjoy yourself.

 Where to Stay in Las Vegas